odoo/documentation/content/applications/finance/fiscal_localizations/belgium.rst

 files can be imported into the journal you use to record salaries by going to your Accounting **dashboard** and clicking :guilabel:`Upload` in the related journal card form.

-Once your **SODA** files are imported, the entries are created automatically in your 'salary' journal.
+Once your **SODA** files are imported, the entries are created automatically in your salary journal.

 .. image:: belgium/soda-import.png
    :alt: Import SODA files